exercism/v3/languages/csharp/exercises/concept/inheritance/.meta/design.md

 - `boolean`: know how to use boolean logic.
 - `conditionals`: know how to do conditional logic.

-## Representer

-This exercise does not require any specific representation logic to be added to the [representer][representer].

 ## Analyzer

 This exercise could benefit from the following rules added to the the [analyzer][analyzer]: